-- Short term 0-3 years
+- S Short term 0-3 years

-- M Medium term 4-7 years
+- Medium term 4-7 years

 - L Long term 8-10 years

-Product Asian Isana YRT ROLE Challada Idama T::.
-Priority Action Items Deliver Partner Advocate Stakeholders Timing I. Councils to jointly work together across the whole region to determine the best way of attracting the required investment in new accommodation for both visitors and industry workers.
+Product Priority YRT ROLE Colorbaldan .
+Action Items Deliver Partner Advocate Stakeholders Timing Councils to jointly work together across the whole region to determine the best way of attracting the required investment in new accommodation for both visitors and industry workers.
 Eg, An investment prospectus that highlights locations with fewer encumbrances that can address the best outcomes for scale, suitability, expansion.
-1 Local Councils S Continue the support of statutory planning concierge services for possible future tourism developments.
-1 Local Councils S 3.
+5 Local Councils, YRT S 2.
+Continue the support of statutory planning concierge services for possible future tourism developments.
+1 Local Councils,YRT S 3.
 Review appropriateness of size caps on new rooms and seats for hotels and restaurants in the region.
-1 State Government, Local Councils S Statutory Planning and 4 Work with applicants to encourage a regenerative economic approach to their operations that supports viable tourism businesses to accommodate visitation growth.
-1 Local Councils М Environment 5.
-Work with property owners and investors through each Council's Planning and Business Concierge Service outlining planning pathway options, supporting where relevant property owners to develop master plans for larger developments. ✓ Local Councils М 6.
-Work with interested farms and/or wineries through the Planning and Business Concierge Service to support the planning permit application process for authentic host farm experiences where visitors can stay and experience the daily operations of the winery/farm.
-1 Local Councils S 7.
+1 State Government, Local Councils,YRT S 4 Advocate to State Government for changes to the planning approach through a regenerative economic lens to facilitate appropriate business expansion, land use intensification and adaptive re-use.
+5 Local Councils,YRT м Statutory Planning and Environment 5.
+Encourage regional cooperation for planning reforms to State government that will increase planning certainty and prioritise key sites.
+Use discretionary mechanisms to support a fast-track permit and rezoning process at the local level for key sites.
+Push for planning reforms that allow more flexibility in discretionary patron and room caps in certain GWZ areas or a faster rezoning process in sites suitable for larger developments.
+1 YRT, Local Councils М 6.
+Investigate key winery and suitable farm sites for potential to introduce accommodation in the GWZ and develop authentic host farm experiences where visitors can stay and experience the daily operations of the winery/farm [group accommodation/host farm/BnB].
+1 YRT, Local Councils S 7.
 Encourage Cardinia Shire Council to develop a Green Wedge Management plan that considers role of appropriate tourism activities in line with the planning scheme amendment passed by Yarra Ranges Council.
-1 Cardinia Shire Council S
+1 YRT, Cardinia Shire Council S